 At first the PDF was used as proprietary and there were very few external programs capable of opening it except the Adobe developed one.
 However since 2008 all this changed and the format received an ISO standard and became open format, opening the way for a multitude of PDF applications to be released with it.
-The applications used for viewing PDF’s are generally freeware as the Adobe Reader is but most of them limited in features.
+The applications used for viewing PDF’s are generally freeware and Adobe Reader is the most popular one.

-What is a PDF Reader
+What is a PDF file?

-- Adobe Reader - The 'native' PDF reader application.
+- Adobe PDF Reader - The 'native' PDF reader application.
 It likes to keep it simple and fast so only offers the possibility to view the PDF, add comments and notes to it and to share it.

-- FoxIT Reader – This is a freeware viewer that supports importing and exporting PDFs, can save filled forms and with additional plugins that unfortunately need to be purchased to be used can have additional functionalities.
+- FoxIT PDF Reader – This is a freeware viewer that supports importing and exporting PDFs, can save filled forms and with additional plugins that unfortunately need to be purchased to be used can have additional functionalities.

 - Nitro PDF Reader – A freeware but proprietary PDF reader supporting filled form saving, markups and signatures as extra features.